Week 4 of my Saturday Morning Breakfast Bread series found me craving – lemons!

 Don’t be alarmed at this point if it looks like it’s curdling.
 It’s just that your butter hasn’t melted and it’s separating from the juice.

 We’re going to fix that in a minute.

 But seriously, that’s ALL the ingredients.
 Wasn’t that easy?

-Now, pour your mixture into a small or medium saucepan over medium-;low heat.
+Now, pour your mixture into a saucepan over medium-;low heat.